Skill: intercom

 When you wake up:

-# Check for stale work first (conversations you started but didn't finish)
+# Check for stale work first (tasks you started but didn't finish)

 intercom threads